robsoncserafim/Olist_project/README.md

 **These additional steps of feature engineering and applying classification models allow for exploring patterns in the data, building a predictive model, and making decisions based on the obtained insights.**

 Note that the process of exploratory analysis, feature engineering, and applying machine learning models can be iterative, involving testing, adjusting, and continuous evaluation of the results.

+---

+## Experiment Tracking, Model Management and Deployment

+To manage the entire machine learning lifecycle, I integrated **MLflow** into the project.
+With MLflow I was able to:

+- Track experiments and log metrics for different runs.
+- Save and version trained models.
+- Register the best-performing model and promote it to the **"Staging"** stage of the MLflow Model Registry.
+- Transition the best model to **"Production"** once validated.

+For deployment, I used **FastAPI** to expose the production model via a REST API, allowing external applications to make inference requests.
+This ensures the project is not only a data science study but also demonstrates the complete workflow of **experiment tracking, model management, and real-time inference**.

 ## Data Schema